shakilanwar1998/tasks/v2_feature_list.md

 - Add Missing Channels in Dropmatix V2

 ### Orders and Trackings - (7 - 10 days)
-- Transfer Order and tracking sync module in V2
+- Transfer Order and tracking sync background processes in V2